jeroennoten/Laravel-AdminLTE/docs/sections/configuration/menu.md

 #### The __`id`__ Attribute:

 This attribute is optional, and just provide a way to add an `id` to the element that wraps the menu item, generally a `<li>` tag.
-This can be useful when you need to target the menu item from `Javascript` or `jQuery` in order to perform updates on it.
+This can be useful when you need to target the menu item from `Javascript` in order to perform updates on it.

 ```php
 [